Configure Background

 addresses practically all issues and limitations of Health Connect.
 When the quota is reached, all pending syncs are canceled, and a recovery timestamp is created.
 Pending syncs will not resume until the user reopens the app after a few hours.

-Enable Background sync of data for Android
+Enable continuous upload of data for Android

 To automatically sync health data, use the scheduleYesterdaySync